codeforamerica/codeforamerica.org-archive/our-work/initiatives/digitalfrontdoor/playbook/user-needs/run-a-resident-survey.md

 ---
 layout: resource-detailed-guidance
-title: How to: run a resident survey
+title: "How to: run a resident survey"
 subtitle: Learn how to conduct a baseline survey of your residents before you start a redesign.
 nav-breadcrumbs:
   - "Digital Front Door": "/our-work/initiatives/digitalfrontdoor/"